“The body is the vehicle, consciousness the driver. Yoga is the path, and the chakras are the map.” – Anodea Judith

 5. Tai Chi Energy

-8. Seven Chakra Healing Guided Meditation
+8. Guided Meditation

 9. Chakra Flower Essence Kits

+Chakra flower essences are described in holistic systems as energy-based remedies.
+Connected to emotional awareness.
 Here is more detailed information on chakra essences.

-Final Take
+Final thoughts